 First, setting optimal identity-dependent preferential treatments in a two-player setting is a unidimensional problem, because favoring one equivalently handicaps the other.
-With more than two contestants, the strategic interactions are no longer reciprocal or direct; instead, contestants are entangled in an intricately reflexive network, which expands the channels through which a treatment could manipulate their behavior.
+With more than two contestants, the strategic interactions are no longer reciprocal or direct.
+Contestants are reflexively entangled, which expands the channels through which a treatment could manipulate their behavior.

-Imagine a contest with three players who are indexed by 1, 2, and 3.
-Suppose that favoritism is awarded to player 3.
-This directly affects his own incentive, which further compels the other two to vary their effort choices in response.
-The favoritism given to player 3, however, also affects the strategic interaction between players 1 and 2: Player 1's response to the change in player 3's effort forces player 2 to adjust his behavior, and vice versa.
-The incentive effect of the favoritism awarded to player 3 is compounded by the interaction between players 1 and 2, which does not exist in a bilateral competition and obscures the role played by the treatment: Its overall effect must sum up contestants' strategic responses over all of the links.
+Imagine a contest with three players indexed by 1, 2, and 3.
+Suppose that a favorable bias is imposed on player 3.
+This directly boosts his own incentive, which compels the other two to respond.
+The favor given to player 3 also affects the strategic interaction between players 1 and 2: Player 1's response to the more competitive player 3 forces player 2 to adjust his behavior, and vice versa.
+This compounds the incentive effect of the bias on player 3; its overall effect must sum up contestants' responses over all of the links.